 During the 2018-19 school year, WCCUSD hosted three bilingual Town Hall meetings with 98 attendees which featured breakout sessions.
 District staff participated in community meetings and LCAP trainings hosted by local organizations.
-The agenda for the LCAP Public Hearing has been [Delete: will be] posted online at https://westcontracosta.agendaonline.net/public/
+The agenda for the LCAP Public Hearing will be posted online at https://westcontracosta.agendaonline.net/public/